 Cusco, the Sacred Valley, and Machu Picchu are the best places to learn about Incan Civilization.
 I don’t always recommend tours, but in this instance, I do as the guides can give you the best insight into the significance of the places you’ll visit.

 Visit Saqsaywaman and Cristo Blanco

-Saqsaywaman was a military fortress that protected Cusco and a place that held rituals and ceremonies.
+Saqsaywaman was a military fortress that protected Cusco, as well as a place for Incan rituals and ceremonies.
 The stones here survived many earthquakes that have hit Cusco over the centuries.
 However, once conquered, Spaniards took the stones to build a new Cusco.
 Do not stand on the remaining stones!

 As you enter Saqsaywaman, go towards the left for awesome views of Cusco.
 It would be a great place to watch the sunset, but it’s only possible to see the start of it as the site closes around 6:00 pm.

 Across the way is Cristo Blanco, which is free to enter!
 From this 8m high statue of Jesus Christ embracing the people of Cusco, you can catch the remainder of the sunset!

 Take a Day Trip to the Sacred Valley

 With your tourist ticket, you will have access to a number of sites in the Sacred Valley.
 Book a day tour with any of the companies surrounding Plaza de Armas that will take you to Pisaq and Ollantaytambo.
 The tour should include lunch and transportation.